 Theobroma cacao is a diploid tree species (2n = 20) native to the tropical rainforests of the Americas—primarily the Amazon basin.
 Belonging to the Malvaceae family, cacao thrives in warm, humid climates and is cultivated extensively in regions from Central and South America to West Africa.

 Summary of the Theobroma cacao cv.
-Matina draft genome assembly, from Motamayor et al., 2013 and cv.
-Criollo, from Argoutra et al., 2017.
+Matina genome assembly, from Motamayor et al., 2013, from 2018 v2 version at Phytozome and cv.
+Criollo, from Argout et al., 2017 and Cocoa Genome Hub.

 | Matina | Criollo | |